The Best Coffee Machine With Milk Frother

 This is the same machine as the Creatista Uno but with these differences:

-So the main reason I’d go for the plus over the Uno, is the drink selections and the enhanced fine-tuning for each drink.
+The main reason I’d choose the Plus over the Uno is the enhanced drink selections and the ability to fine-tune each drink.

-The Plus is around £120 more than the uno at RRP, and while I would pay this for the additional convenience and control, if you shop around, you’ll sometimes find the Plus for a similar price to the Uno, either on Amazon or on the Sage Appliances website.
+The Plus model is approximately £120 more than the Uno at the recommended retail price.
+However, if you shop around, you might find the Plus at a similar price to the Uno on platforms like Amazon or directly from the Sage Appliances website.

 Check Price - Sage Appliances